memaxo/SummarizeEmail/README.md

 4. It first checks Redis for a cached summary.
 If found, it's returned immediately.
 5. If not cached, it acquires an auth token and uses the Microsoft Graph API to securely fetch the email content for the configured user.
 6. The email content is passed to a LangChain summarization chain.
-7. The chain uses the configured LLM (OpenAI or Ollama) to generate a summary.
+7. The chain uses the configured LLM (Gemini, OpenAI or Ollama) to generate a summary.
 8. The summary is stored in Redis for future requests and returned to the GPT.

 ---